OCamlPro/techelson/README.md

 > opam switch create techelson 4.07.1
 ```

-`techelson`relies on the [dune] build system and a few other libraries:
+Techelson relies on the [dune] build system and a few other libraries:

 ```bash
 > opam install dune menhir zarith ptime
 ```

 (This list of dependencies might be out-of-date.
 Check `.travis.sh` for the latest version.)
-Finally, build `techelson` with `make`.
+Finally, build Techelson with `make`.
 The binary will be `./bin/techelson`.

-You can also run `make test` to make sure there is no problem with the techelson binary.
+You can also run `make test` to make sure there is no problem with the Techelson binary.
 The user documentation's root is `docs/user_doc/index.html`.
 You can regenerate it with `make user-doc`, as long as you have [mdbook] installed.

 # Usage

-Assuming the binary `techelson` is in you path, you can run it with
+Assuming the binary Techelson is in you path, you can run it with

 ```bash
 > techelson [ --contract <contract_file> <optional_init_file> ]* -- [ <testcase> ]*